Amark18/notify_mi/README.md

 ## Notify Me
 Notify Me makes it easy to send yourself notifcations from your personal projects by utilizing your gmail account.
-It is very useful when used together with a Raspberry Pi in order to create an easy and ***free*** way to send messages in response to events from IOT devices.
+It is very useful when used with your projects in order to create an easy and ***free*** way to send messages in response to events.

-How to Use:
+Personally, I think Notify Me is very handy when working with IOT devices in order to send messages in response to events such as button clicks, sensor value threshold, and much more.

+Set up:
 ```python
 # 1. navigate to inside your project directory
 # 2. clone repo